-\Mr. Cohen.
+Mr. COHEN.
 I have not.

-\Mr. Tiberi.
-You have not yet?
-I have not either.
+Mr. TIBERI.
+You have not, yet?
+I have not, either.
 The people of my State have not.
 However, our Insurance Department is warning that individuals in our State could face an 88 percent premium increase from current plans in our State.
 Would that be a \$2,500 reduction?

-\Mr. Cohen.
+Mr. COHEN.
 It would not, but most of those projections have really proven to be completely erroneous.
 So I do not know what they are looking at there.

-\Mr. Tiberi.
+Mr. TIBERI.
 Erroneous based on what?

-\Mr. Cohen.
-Erroneous on whether you are making a real fair comparison between the type of coverage that people will have, you know, beginning in 2014 and whatever coverage that they had today.
+Mr. COHEN.
+Erroneous based on whether you are making a real fair comparison between the type of coverage that people will have, you know, beginning in 2014 and whatever coverage that they have today.

-\Mr. Tiberi.
+Mr. TIBERI.
 So what the Insurance Department has said apples to apples.
-Basically if you have a plan today offered by Blue Cross-Blue Shield that is a standard plan, you will in the exchange see a standard plan that will go up about 88 percent.
+Basically, if you have a plan today offered by Blue Cross-Blue Shield that is a standard plan, you will in the exchange see a standard plan that will go up about 88 percent.